jizhang/blog/source/_posts/2022-07-31-use-composition-api-and-pinia-in-vue-2-project.md

 <!-- more -->

 Another important advantage is better type inference.
 With Vue 2, TypeScript has a difficulty in inferring types from Options API, so we have to use `Vue.extend` or [class-based components][7].
 Though Vue 2.7 backports `defineComponent` that improves this situation, Composition API still provides a more natural and concise way to define types, for it only consists of plain variables and functions.
 So in this article, I will use TypeScript as the demo language.
-If your legacy project hasn't adopted TypeScript yet, you can check out my previous post *[Add TypeScript Support to Vue 2 Project][6]*.
+If your legacy project hasn't adopted TypeScript yet, you can check out my previous post {% post_link add-typescript-support-to-vue-2-project %}.

 For maintainers of larger projects, Composition API also brings better code reuse through custom composable functions, as well as smaller JS bundle and better performance.
 And last but not least, you can always use both APIs in one project.
 The Vue team has no plan to remove Options API.